 - You (and your spouse if you're married) can't be claimed as a qualifying child by anyone else.

 - You can't claim the foreign earned income exclusion, which relates to wages earned while living abroad.

-- You and your spouse if you file jointly must be between the ages of 25 and 64.
+- You and your spouse, if you file jointly, must be between the ages of 25 and 64.

-Finally, you can't claim the EITC if your filing status is married filing separately, but if you and your spouse are separated and your spouse did not live with you at any time during the last six months of the year, you might be able to file as head of household.
-This status would allow you to claim the earned income tax credit.
+You might qualify to file as head of household if you and your spouse are separated, and your spouse didn't live with you at any time during the last six months of the tax year.
+This status would allow you to claim the EITC.